boopalanjayaraman/rapidcare/README.md

-# rapidcare
+# RapydCare
-Rapidcare / RapydCare - is an insurance platform - built as part of Rapyd Fintech Grand Prix
+RapidCare / RapydCare - is an insurance platform - built as part of Rapyd Fintech Grand Prix